rust-lang/rfcs/text/0000-sized-hierarchy.md

 width-agnostic.

-As a consequence, these types are not `Sized` in the Rust sense, as the size of a scalable vector cannot be known during compilation, but is statically known at runtime.
+As a consequence, these types are not `Sized` in the Rust sense, as the size of a scalable vector cannot be known during compilation, but is a runtime constant.
 However, these are value types which should implement `Copy` and can be returned from functions, can be variables on the stack, etc. These types should implement `Copy` but given that `Copy` is a supertrait of `Sized`, they cannot be `Copy` without being `Sized`, and aren't `Sized`.

-Introducing a `const Sized` trait will enable `Copy` to be implemented for those types whose size is known statically only at runtime, function correctly without special cases in the type system.
-See [rfcs#3268: Scalable Vectors][rfc_scalable_vectors].
+Introducing a `const Sized` trait will enable `Copy` to be implemented for those types whose size is a runtime constant to function correctly without special cases in the type system.
+See
+[rfcs#3268: Scalable Vectors][rfc_scalable_vectors].

 ## Unsized types and extern types